Miao people: Archaeology

 Rice terrace farming in Longji, Guangxi.

 According to André-Georges Haudricourt and David Strecker's claims based on limited secondary data, the Miao were among the first people to settle in present-day China.
 They claim that the Han borrowed a lot of words from the Miao in regard to rice farming.
 This indicated that the Miao were among the first rice farmers in China.
-In addition, some have connected the Miao to the Daxi Culture (5,300 – 6,000 years ago) in the middle Yangtze River region.
+In addition, some have connected the Miao to the Daxi Culture (5,300–6,000 years ago) in the middle Yangtze River region.
 The Daxi Culture has been credited with being amongst the first cultivators of rice in the Far East by Western scholars.
-However, in 2006 rice cultivation was found to have existed in the Shandong province even earlier than the Daxi Culture.
-Though the Yuezhuang culture has cultivated rice, it is more of collected wild rice and not actual cultivated and domesticated rice like that of the Daxi.
+However, in 2006 rice was found to have existed in the Shandong province even earlier than the Daxi Culture, although this Yuezhuang culture had collected wild rice and not actual cultivated and domesticated rice like that of the Daxi.

 A western study mention that the Miao (especially the Miao-Hunan) has its origins in southern China but have some DNA from the Northeast people of China.
 Recent DNA samples of Miao males contradict this theory.
 The White Hmong have 25% C, 8% D, & 6% N(Tat) yet they have the least contact with the Han population.